NSC Labor Division news Research/studies Worker health and wellness Return to work Worker Health and Wellness

-How do off-the-job injuries affect workers’ mental health?
+How do on-the-job injuries affect workers’ mental health?

-Winnipeg, Manitoba — Injuries sustained at work may be harder on workers’ mental health than off-the-job injuries are, results of a recent study suggest.
+Winnipeg, Manitoba — Injuries sustained at work may be harder on workers’ mental health than off-the-job injuries are, researchers from Canada and Australia say.

 Findings show that the “mental health trajectory from the pre-injury to post-injury period was worse for individuals with a workplace injury.”